adaszko/complgen/README.md

 ## Value Proposition

 `complgen` allows you to generate completion scripts for all major shells (bash, zsh, fish) from a *single*, concise EBNF-like grammar.
-It's inspired by [compleat](https://github.com/mbrubeck/compleat/) but instead of requiring for the `compleat` executable to be available at completion time, it compiles the grammar down to a standalone shell script that can be distributed on its own.
-If you're an author of a CLI tool, you can generate shell scripts for your command line tool on CI, and package them along with the tool.
-No additional software besides a shell needs to be installed in order to use those custom completions.
+It compiles the grammar down to a standalone bash/fish/zsh shell script that can be distributed on its own.
+As a separate use case, it can also produce completions from a grammar directly on stdout, which is meant to be used in interactive shells (see below).

 ## Demo